Sukhseerat-Kaur/Ultimate-Battle-2021/Readme.md

 - THE PRIZES SECTION :
   Join a video game tournament and win cash with your skills!
 Play PS4 or Xbox One games alone or with your team and beat the competition!

-  Look for: Customised GIF of prizes.
+  Look for: hover effect on prize cards.

 - THE CONTACT US SECTION :
   Contains the Social-media Links where you can contact us.

   Look for: Hover effect on Social-media icons.

+- DO NOT forget to take a look at the custom made scroll-bar.

 [Back To The Top](#ultimate-battle-2021)